CentaurEval: Benchmarking Human-in-the-Loop Value in Agentic Coding: Experiments Analysis

 This evidence of a dynamic, co-reasoning partnership extends beyond the scope of prior studies.
-It emerges directly from the HAI-Eval framework, whose problem design is tailored not only to measure productivity, but to isolate and quantify the collaborative value of human–AI problem-solving.
-Additional analyses and track-specified results are provided in Appendix~\ref{apx:benchmark_track} \& \ref{apx:human_track}.
+It emerges directly from \textbf{\texttt{CentaurEval}}, whose problem design is tailored not only to measure productivity, but to isolate and quantify the collaborative value of human–AI problem-solving.
+Additional analyses and experimental details, including ecological validity validation and track-specified results, are provided in Appendix~\ref{apx:detailed_result}.
 We also provide a case study in Appendix~\ref{app:case_study} to concretely illustrate this co-reasoning partnership through a fundamental approach shift.